Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 Whilst overall the number of neo-natal deaths in Britain are falling, the death or serious injury of an infant during childbirth is one too many.

 If you have experienced birth injuries, or your child has experienced birth injuries, which were caused by midwife negligence, you could be entitled to claim compensation for negligence in midwifery practice.
-In this guide we will define what medical negligence and midwife negligence are, we will look at examples of birth medical negligence cases, pregnancy medical negligence cases and midwife negligence cases.
+In this guide we will define what medical negligence and midwife negligence are, will look at examples of birth medical negligence cases, pregnancy medical negligence cases and midwife negligence cases.

 We will look into how much compensation you could potentially claim with our birth injury compensation calculator, and take you through the process of using a no win no fee solicitor to make your personal injury claim.

 Before we begin, let’s define what a birth injury is.
 A birth injury is a serious injury to an infant or mother, that occurs during childbirth.
 In some cases, birth injuries to a baby, or the mother, can be caused by medical negligence.
-All medical institutions and practitioners have a legal “duty of care” towards their patients.
+All medical institutions and practitioners have a legal “duty of care” toward their patients.

 When a medical practitioner, including a midwife, delivers substandard care which results in a patient becoming ill, injured or worsens a medical condition that they already suffer from, this is medical negligence.
 If a patient is harmed due to medical negligence, they have a right to claim compensation.
 This includes claims for midwife negligence compensation.